go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 The script will detect tags with `class="language-plantuml"`, but you can change this by providing a second argument to `parsePlantumlCodeBlocks`.

-#### Example: Mermaid.js
+#### Example: STL Preview

-If you would like to dispaly STL file in Gitea's markdown you simply add to file `templates/custom/footer.tmpl`:
 TODO only load when needed
+You can display STL file directly in Gitea by adding:
 ```html
 <link href="/Madeleine.js/src/css/Madeleine.css" rel="stylesheet">
 <script src="/Madeleine.js/src/lib/stats.js"></script>